 If you are not scared of heights the bridge includes glass-floor panels at its 150-foot high midpoint which is a view to remember.

-The Sky Lift Park ticket costs $29 and the ride with the yellow chairs costs $49.
+The Sky Lift Park ticket costs $37.
 It is one of the highlights of visiting Gatlinburg in winter!

 Enjoy a magical Christmas season with your loved ones in the town of Collierville.
-From November 11 to 30th, you can drop letters to Santa in the mailbox located outside the Depot Visitors Center on the Town Square.
+From November 6-19, 2023, you can drop letters to Santa in the mailbox located outside the Depot Visitors Center on the Town Square.

 The letters dropped are promised to get a reply from Santa himself postmarked from the North Pole, which will be an amazing experience for the little ones!

-Collierville kicks off its Christmas celebration starting November 26 with a tree lighting ceremony where you’ll get hot chocolate, which goes amazing with the atmosphere.
+Collierville kicks off its Christmas celebration starting November 21st with a tree lighting ceremony where you can sip hot chocolate, get your photo with Santa, and enjoy a live concert.

-From November 30 to December 21 Santa will be waiting for you so get your cameras ready for some memorable pictures.
-On December 3rd, Collierville’s annual Christmas Parade will take place on-site where seasonal snacks will be offered.
+On December 1st, Collierville’s annual Christmas Parade will take place on-site where seasonal snacks will be offered.

 Rock City Gardens, a magical 4,100-foot walking trail exhibiting majestic rock formations, caves, and lush gardens, is located atop Lookout Mountain in Georgia.